 Angleton Jones Act Lawyers

-The Jones Act covers crewmen who are injured or die through the negligence of their employers aboard vessels in navigable waters at sea or rivers, lakes, bays, bayous, sounds, or any other waterway.
-Unfortunately, not all accidents aboard floating vessels are covered by the Jones Act.
+The Jones Act covers employer negligence at sea and takes care of injured or dead crewmen.
+The bodies of water include navigable waters at sea or rivers, lakes, bays, bayous, sounds, or any other waterway.
+Unfortunately, the Jones Act does not cover all accidents aboard every vessel.
 To find out if you have a case, please contact the knowledgeable Angleton Jones Act lawyers of Stevenson & Murray.
-Your consultation and case evaluation will be free and completely confidential.
+Even if we decline to take your case, the consultation and case evaluation will be free and completely confidential.

 Jones Act and Longshoremen Claims

-Our Angleton Jones Act lawyers also handle claims against third parties other than the employer for those who may be covered under the Longshore and Harbor Workers’ Compensation Act (LHWCA).
-While many employees injured aboard a vessel—the captain, first mate, deckhands, engineers, wipers, and even cooks and housekeepers—may have a claim under the Jones Act, others may need experienced legal help to find other sources of compensation and benefits, such as LHWCA claims for qualified maritime workers or state workers’ compensation benefits.
+To be clear, our Angleton Jones Act lawyers also handle claims against third parties other than the employer for those who may be covered under the Longshore and Harbor Workers’ Compensation Act (LHWCA).
+With many employees injured aboard a vessel—the captain, first mate, deckhands, engineers, wipers, and even cooks and housekeepers—may have a claim under the Jones Act, others may need experienced legal help to find other sources of compensation and benefits, such as LHWCA claims for qualified maritime workers or state workers’ compensation benefits.

 Damages Recoverable Under the Jones Act Include: